Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Conclusion and discussion

 Future research directions include extending the current analysis to include rotating boson stars and exploring the impact of higher-order terms in the $f(R)$ function.
-Additionally, incorporating more realistic accretion disk models and analyzing multi-wavelength observations could further refine the distinguishability of boson stars from black holes.
+Additionally, incorporating more realistic accretion disk models and analyzing multi-wavelength observations could further improve the ability to distinguish boson stars from black holes.
 These efforts will enhance our understanding of exotic compact objects and contribute to the broader quest for observational tests of alternative gravity theories.